COSC481W-2021Fall/capstone-runtime-terror/README.md

 - [ ] Code is structered properly.
 - [ ] Code doesn't conflict with other branches
 - [ ] No new bug is introduced.

+Commit Naming Conventions
+Issue name_description of what was done

+Pull Request Guidelines
+- [ ] Make sure unused variables are gone.
+- [ ] Descriptive variable names.
+- [ ] Comments are understandable.
+- [ ] Test code works before pull request.
+- [ ] Have a meaningful description for the pull request.